The 7 societal factors that influence the health and safety standards of an organisation

 Level of sickness absence.

-Sickness absence affects the health and safety standards.
+Sickness absence affects health and safety standards.
 When more people are going on sick leave, work productivity is affected.

 READ ALSO.